Optical Polarizers Information

 - Waveplates, which are sometimes known as retardation plates, are optical elements with two principal axes (one slow and one fast) that resolve an incident polarized beam into two mutually perpendicular polarized beams.
 The emerging beam recombines to form a particular single polarized beam.

 - Polarization rotators maneuver linearly-polarized light about an optical axis.

 Optical Polarizer Review.
 Video Credit: edmundoptics / CC BY-SA 4.0

 For each type of optical polarizer, performance specifications include clear aperture, extinction ratio, transmittance, beam deviation, and operating temperature.
 Polarizer surface criteria is another important specification to consider.

-More information on these specifications can be found on GlobalSpec's How to Select Linear Polarizers.
+More information on these specifications can be found on IEEE GlobalSpec's How to Select Linear Polarizers.

 Optical polarizers are available with features that include an antireflective coating, pigtail, and broadband connections.
 An antireflective coating will improve transmission, reduce glare, and improve readability.
 Broadband has a uniform optical characteristics over a wide area of the spectrum in the polarization rotator.
 Pigtail describes a polarization rotator which has a short length of optical fiber permanently fixed to a component.
 They are used to achieve accurate mounting for precision alignment of optical components.

 Fiber optic pigtail.
 Image Credit: DIY Trade